 Food self-sufficiency is also a national-level issue when it comes to eliminating hunger in a country.

-To be sustained, self-sufficiency is a question of education, training and resources, with priority to the women we support, as we are convinced of their considerable role to face hunger.
+To be sustained, self-sufficiency is a question of education, training and resources, with priority to the women we support, as we are convinced of their considerable role in fighting hunger.

-Convinced that these local cultures and self-sufficiency constitute a food and economic alternative for the most modest families, we support the creation of community gardens around the world.
+Knowing that local cultures and self-sufficiency constitute a food and economic alternative for the most vulnerable families, we support community gardens, women empowerment projects, and education initiatives around the world.